vesoapp/veso/deployment/fedora-package-x64/pkg-src/README.md

 ## Building with dotnet

-Veso is build with `--self-contained` so no dotnet required for runtime.
+veso is build with `--self-contained` so no dotnet required for runtime.

 ```shell
 # dotnet required for building the RPM